Wambuilucy/Password-locker/README.md

 input: "ex"
 output: "Message that allows you to exit the application and terminates the application"

-3. Display the Accounts
+3. Displaying the accounts.

 Type in keyword du to display contacts.
 input: "dc"
 output:"list of accounts that are available in the application"

-3. Error Message
+4. Error Message

 If one enters a short code that is not offered in the options, An error message is printed out on the terminal ie Please use the short codes that are provided